gene-pavlovsky/flashdevelop-colors-solarized/README.md

 ### Option 1

-Double-click a colorscheme (.fdz file) and let FlashDevelop do the import.
+Double-click a colorscheme (.fdz) or a full theme (.fdz) and let FlashDevelop do the import.
 Alternatively, drag and drop the .fdz file into FlashDevelop.

 ### Option 2

 1. Use FlashDevelop `Tools > Select UI Theme...` menu item.
-2. Select a colorscheme (.fdz file) or a UI theme (.fdi file).
+2. Select a colorscheme (.fdz) or a UI theme (.fdi) or a full theme (.fdz) that includes both.

 ### Option 3